CodeNameTwister/Fancy-Folder-Icons/README.md

 ## todo

-- add suport for more than one ** per match rule
+- add support for more than one \*\* per match rule
-- add suport for test* to mean folder starting with test
+- add support for test\* to mean folder starting with test